nordeck/matrix-neoboard/docs/model/crdt-documents.md

 (Only with feature flag `REACT_APP_INFINITE_CANVAS`).

-A frame element.
-Used to group elements and run structured presentations.
+A frame element is used to group elements and run structured presentations.

 #### Fields